aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     sprite rendering.
     Note that when geometry shaders are available, this state could be removed.
-A special geometry shader defined by the state tracker could converts the incoming points into quads with the proper texture coords.
+A special geometry shader defined by the state tracker could convert the incoming points into quads with the proper texture coords.

 scissor
     Whether the scissor test is enabled.